 Believe it or not, Moxettes, the above is not an exhaustive list!
 Other things that can cause spotting are thyroid issues (once again caused by hormone imbalance), menopause (though if you experience bleeding after menopause then see your doctor immediately), other medications you’re taking that are not associated with contraceptives, miscarriage, polyps and ectopic pregnancies, to name a few.

-Please do not use tampons to deal with spotting – the blood/discharge you lose is not enough to warrant use of a tampon, where the absorbency might be too high for your flow, potentially resulting in other issues.
+Please do not use tampons or a menstrual cup to deal with spotting – the blood/discharge you lose is not enough to warrant use of a tampon, where the absorbency might be too high for your flow, potentially resulting in other issues.
 A panty liner should be enough to do the trick.